kagaimiq/mtkproto/README.md

 - `<payload 2 addr>` - Address where the second payload is loaded
 - `<payload 2 file>` - File that will be loaded as the second payload

-First thing it does after starting is it waits for the device on the port "`<mtk tty>`" indefinetlyuntil it appears, and it is able to open it.
+First thing it does after starting is it waits for the device on the port "`<mtk tty>`" indefinetly until it appears, and it is able to open it.
 Just hold a volume button (pull down KPCOL0 to GND) then plug in into USB, or wait for the preloader device, etc.